 Baviaans to Bay

-– 137km over 10 days (8 days’ hiking).
-Combine two popular hiking trails, the Baviaans Camino and the Chokka Trail.
+– 137km over 10 days (8 days’ hiking) by combining the Baviaans Camino and the Chokka Trail.

-The Baviaans Camino starts in the Steytlerville District, and once over the Baviaanskloof Mountains you just follow the road over many more hills until you get to Kareedouw in the Tsitsikamma.
+The Baviaans Camino starts in the Steytlerville District, and once over the Baviaanskloof Mountains you just follow a path over many more hills until you get to Kareedouw in the Tsitsikamma.
 The Chokka Trail starts a mere 60km to the south in Oyster Bay and finishes in St Francis Bay.

 What do I need:

 Hikers and riders must bring their own hiking/riding gear, day backpack, hiking pole, a headlamp, towels and sleeping bags with small pillow.
 Be prepared for extreme heat or severe cold.
-Make sure what you bring will fit into the supplied 55litre crate – clothes, drinks (for the evenings) and extra snacks (things you feel you cannot hike without) plus energy drinks (preferably powder/mixes).
-You also will receive a small bag with your own cutlery and crockery (read between the lines, you will have to do your own dishes!).
+Make sure what you bring will fit into a medium size K-Way bag (25litre) – clothes, extra snacks (things you feel you cannot hike without) plus energy drinks (preferably powder/mixes).
+Your sleeping bag and extra jacket doesn’t have to fit into the bag.

 Breakfasts and dinners are cooked, and you will receive a hearty lunch pack for each day.

 The accommodation for the Chokka Trail is in guest houses and a resort, so pack a separate bag for the 4 days of the Chokka Trail – you will only need a day pack and hiking pole.